g3w-suite/g3w-suite-documentation/g3wsuite_administration.md

 The results will be differentiated according to the corresponding layer.

-Especially useful in the case of multigeometric layers.
+Especially useful in the case of multi geometric layers.

 ![](images/manual/g3wsuite_administration_project_search_multilayers.png)